symfony-cmf/Routing/README.md

 [![Total Downloads](https://poser.pugx.org/symfony-cmf/routing/d/total.png)](https://packagist.org/packages/symfony-cmf/routing)

 The Symfony CMF Routing component extends the Symfony2 core routing component.
+It provides:

+ * A ChainRouter to run several routers in parallel
+ * A DynamicRouter that can load routes from any database and can generate additional information in the route match.

-Even though it has Symfony in its name, it does not need the full Symfony2 Framework and can be used in standalone projects.
+Even though it has Symfony in its name, the Routing component does not need the full Symfony2 Framework and can be used in standalone projects.

 For Symfon2 projects, an optional [RoutingBundle](https://github.com/symfony-cmf/RoutingBundle)